ixiaopan/blog/content/post/constrained-optimisation.md

 ---
 title: "Constrained Optimisation"
 date: "2021-06-03"
 description: "When I first learned machine learning, I was scared by the complicated formulas.
-Actually, I spent much time going over subjects like Linear Algebra and Calculus since I'd already forgotten them.
+I spent much time going over subjects like Linear Algebra and Calculus since I'd already forgotten them.
 But with time, I feel more and more confident in understanding them, though they sometimes still confuse me.
 Anyway, in my opinion, there is no need to know every detail about each equation, after all, we are not mathematicians.
-Instead, learning how to use these math formulas to solve real-wold problems is the key."
+Instead, learning how to use these math formulas to solve real-world problems is the key. "
 # tags: []
 categories: [
     "Machine Learning",